aisichenko/install_python/README.md

 Run this to install python on your PC, 64 bit.
 To check if you already have python installed, see [this](https://www.wikihow.com/Check-Python-Version-on-PC-or-Mac) link.

-It is likely that you already have python installed.
 If you end up multiple "pythons" installed on your computer, telling the computer where to look for python packages may be tricky - so it's best to just have one single python, and I recommend Miniconda3.

 If you already have Anaconda3 already installed and you wish to continue with this tutorial, navigate to ProgramData/Anaconda3 and run the uninstall .exe file.